Amiramor95/accendoTest_BE/README.md

 2. **Select the desired API you want to test**

-3. **Once the tab is open, You need to specify the details in the body data**
+3. **Once the tab is open, You need to specify the details in the body data (Supposedly most of the details already populated)**

 4. **Use the form-data by check the check box**